 YES, but please check your local transportation laws before ordering. eBike laws differ greatly from country to country and even from city to city.
 This GeoOrbital wheel is a U.S.A. domestic model.

 Regular maintenance is not required.
 This is the beauty of brush-less electric motors, sealed bearings, and no-flat tires!
 We've got wheels with 1,000+ miles on them and the most we've done is wipe them down now and then to keep them looking pretty.

 How long does the solid foam tire last, and is it replaceable?

 The foam tire is one of our favorite features of the GeoOrbital wheel!
 They have been tested to last 5,000 to 10,000 miles depending on use.
 If it ever does wear-out or if you find a way to destroy it, the rim can be reused and a new tire put on.
 We plan to offer replacement tires through our website in the future.

-What is the technology of the solid foam tire?
+What is the technology of the foam-core tire?

 Although they might look it from the outside these are not the rubber tires from days past.
-Our tires are made from a hi-density foam developed and Made in USA.
-The manufacturer we chose has 60 years of mold making and plastics expertise and developed a proprietary formula for our tires that make them the best on the market for quality, wear and tear, and performance.
+Our flat-proof solid-core tires are made from a quality rubber tread on the outside and filled with a hi-density foam.
+This makes make them the best on the market for quality, wear and tear, and performance.

-With our solid-foam tires, you never have to worry about a flat again, and without any sacrifices in performance and weight.
+With our tires, you never have to worry about a flats, or about sacrifice any performance or weight.

 Is the wheel waterproof/water-resistant?